Gomes81/guzzlehttp-cookie-auth-subscriber/README.rst

             'password'    => 'my_password',
             'other_field' => 'my_field_value'
         ],
-        'POST',// GET, POST or JSON (will send a POST request with fields as a JSON encoded string) 'you can also pass a cookie string to use in here');
+        'POST',// GET, POST or JSON (will JSON encode fields array and send it inside the POST request body) 'you can also pass a cookie string to use in here');
     $stack->push($middleware);